Aliens vs. Predator: Requiem: Plot

 A Yautja ship leaves Earth carrying captured Xenomorph facehuggers and Scar's body before a chestburster emerges, with characteristic traits of both species.
-(Note: as depicted in Alien vs. Predator (film)) The chestburster quickly matures into an adult Predalien, and starts slaughtering the Yautja aboard.
-One Yautja blows up the ship's hull from its plasmacasters, causing it to crash in a forest outside of Gunnison, Colorado.
+(Note: As depicted in Alien vs. Predator (film)) The chestburster quickly matures into an adult Predalien, and starts slaughtering the Yautja aboard a scout ship.
+One Yautja unintentionally blows a hole in the ship's hull from its Plasmacaster, causing it to crash in a forest outside of Gunnison, Colorado.
 The last surviving Yautja onboard sends a distress signal before being killed by the Predalien.
 The Predalien and several facehuggers escape, implanting embryos into several humans, such as a hunter and his son named Buddy and Sam, and several vagrants in the sewers.
-On Yautja Prime, the Yautja home planet, Wolf, a highly skilled veteran Yautja with a missing mandible, receives the distress signal and departs for Earth with an array of weapons and equipment, intent on solely exterminating the Predalien and the Xenomorphs.
+On Yautja Prime, the Yautja home planet, Wolf, a highly skilled veteran Yautja, receives the distress signal and departs for Earth with an array of weapons and equipment, intent on solely exterminating the Predalien and the Xenomorphs.
 He arrives at the site where the ship crashed, using a Yautja's mask to watch a recording of the ship attack and a syringe to detect traces of the facehuggers.
 He also triggers a bomb that destroys the entire ship.

 Later, Wolf encounters the corpses of Buddy and Sam, as well as the facehuggers that killed them, using an acid-like liquid to dispose of their bodies and killing a police officer that spotted him, with the town having launched a manhunt to investigate their disappearances.
 Meanwhile, ex-convict Dallas Howard returns to Gunnison after serving time in prison.
 He reunites with his younger brother Ricky, who is in love with his classmate Jesse Salinger but is constantly harassed by her boyfriend Dale Collins and his two friends Nick and Mark.
 Kelly O'Brien also returns to Gunnison after serving in the army reserves and reunites with her husband, Tim, and daughter, Molly.

-After disposing of the remains of the homeless people killed by the facehuggers, Wolf starts killing Xenomorphs in the sewer, but they manage to escape; the Predalien escapes as well and makes it to the diner, implanting Xenomorph embryos into the pregnant waitress there who was the wife of the police officer killed by Wolf.
-Wolf pursues the Xenomorphs to the power plant, where collateral damage from the fight causes a citywide power outage.
+After disposing of the remains of the homeless people killed by the facehuggers and Predalien, Wolf starts killing Xenomorphs in the sewer, but they manage to escape when the Predalien intervenes.
+The latter escapes as well and makes it to the diner, implanting Xenomorph embryos into the pregnant waitress there who was the wife of the police officer killed by Wolf.
+Wolf pursues the Xenomorphs to the power plant, where collateral damage from his Plasmacaster causes a citywide power outage.
 Ricky and Jesse meet at the high school swimming pool but are interrupted by Dale and his friends just as the power goes out.
 A Xenomorph then appears and kills Dale's friends, but Dale, Jesse, and Ricky escape; Wolf then arrives and kills the Xenomorph, destroying the evidence before escaping.
 Another Xenomorph invades the O'Briens' home, killing Tim while Kelly escapes with Molly.